AWooldrige/puppet/README.markdown

 -------------
 For Raspberry Pi:

+ 1. Install latest Ubuntu server LTS.
- 1. Connect with ethernet and SSH to local IP with `ssh -o PasswordAuthentication=yes -o PreferredAuthentications=keyboard-interactive,password -o PubkeyAuthentication=no ubuntu@<IP>`
+ 2. Connect with ethernet and SSH to local IP with `ssh -o PasswordAuthentication=yes -o PreferredAuthentications=keyboard-interactive,password -o PubkeyAuthentication=no ubuntu@<IP>`